Sofia metro station

-Sofia is a future station on the Blue Line of the Stockholm metro.
+Sofia is a future station on the Blue Line of the Stockholm <etro.
 The station is part of the southern extension of the Blue Line, linking Kungsträdgården with Nacka and Hagsätra.
 Sofia station will be located in Stigbergsparken, on Folkungagatan in Södermalm, and will be one of the deepest metro stations in the world, situated approximately 100 meters below ground.

 Design and construction

 The station will feature a single underground island platform, accessible solely by eight high-speed lifts.
 These lifts will transport passengers between the platform and the only entrance, in Stigbergsparken, in approximately 30 seconds.
 Unlike most Stockholm metro stations, Sofia will not have escalators or stairs due to its depth.